-Employees and members of our Board of Directors, as well as consultants and suppliers, are required to adhere to all aspects of this Code and all other Dole policies.
+Employees and members of our Board of Directors, as well as consultants, are required to adhere to all aspects of this Code and all other Dole policies.
 Any violation of the Code by an employee or director can result in disciplinary action, up to and including termination of employment or service as a director, as applicable.
-Any violation of the Code by consultants or suppliers may result in termination of those relationships.
+Any violation of the Code by a consultant may result in termination of that relationship.